 Where do I report an issue or request a feature?

 If you've discovered an issue, first review the list of Limitations / Known issues to determine if this is a known issue.
-You can submit feature requests and issues by following the instructions at [Send feedback].
+You can submit feature requests and issues by following the instructions for Sending feedback.

 Why can't my visualization make requests for external resources?